ragaaviatrix/ragaaviatrix-aviatrix-edge-on-equinix/README.md

 This code will create the following:
 - Aviatrix edge gateway on Equinix
 - L2 connection from Equinix to the CSP and auto accept the connection
 - Edge gateway as an underlay to terminate the CSP L2 connections
-- Aviatrix transit and spoke gateways
+- Aviatrix transit and spoke gateways in the corresponding CSP
 - Edge to transit attachment
 - A test VM deployed in the spoke VPC to test the connection to the edge LAN interface CIDR

+> Note: The initial release is only for AWS.
+Azure will be added later

 # Pre-requisites
 - The controller security group must allow 0/0 CIDR from anywhere as we do not know the public IP of the edge gateway beforehand.
 Once the gateway is UP and attached to the transit, update the public IP under **Cloud Fabric** > **Edge** > **Gateways** > **Edit Edge Gateway** > **Interface Configuration** > **MGMT** > Update the **Egress CIDR** with the Public IP obtained from terraform output.
 After this, you can delete the 0/0 CIDR from the security group